openapi-json-schema-tools/openapi-json-schema-generator/samples/client/3_1_0_unit_test/java/README.md

 N schemas can be validated on the same payload.
 To allow multiple schemas to validate, the data must be stored using one base class whether or not a json schema format constraint exists in the schema.
-See the below accessors for string data:
-- type string + format: See schemas.as_date, schemas.as_datetime, schemas.as_decimal, schemas.as_uuid

 In json schema, type: number with no format validates both integers and floats, so int and float values are stored for type number.